Fuzzy Matching Algorithms Explained

 Format standardisation ensures consistency across your dataset, converting "Limited" to "Ltd", harmonising date formats and normalising phone numbers.
 Data integration merges information from legacy databases, APIs and spreadsheets by resolving inconsistencies at the field level.

 Identity resolution handles nicknames, aliases and multiple representations of the same person or organisation.
-Catalog management recognises related products across systems that describe them differently.
+Catalogue management recognises related products across systems that describe them differently.
 For ongoing operations, list maintenance continuously cleans contact databases, catching duplicates and standardising formats as data accumulates.

 Different industries lean on these capabilities in different ways.
-E-commerce teams use catalog deduplication to prevent inventory fragmentation across multiple sales channels.
+E-commerce teams use catalogue deduplication to prevent inventory fragmentation across multiple sales channels.
 Healthcare organisations rely on identity resolution to link patient records across clinics and hospitals, reducing duplicate medical histories.
 Financial services firms apply record linkage to anti-money-laundering checks, connecting transaction records that share similar beneficiary names but differ in minor details.

 Each of these capabilities relies on the same underlying algorithms making repeated similarity comparisons, but the software layers on logic to decide which comparisons to run, what threshold to apply and how to merge the results.
 The choice of algorithm and threshold directly affects whether a true match is caught or a false positive sneaks through, which is why understanding how each algorithm behaves matters in practice.